Quantopia: The Evolution of the internet

-A celebration of the history of the Internet, QUANTOPIA is a tribute to the depth and high stakes of free speech and creative expression involved in our daily use of media.
-Teaming up with Internet Archive and data artist Greg Niemeyer, mathematician Roger Antonsen and VR studio, MEDIUM Labs, composer/multimedia artist Paul D. Miller aka DJ Spooky has created a multimedia journey exploring the network evolution.
+A celebration of the history of the Internet, QUANTOPIA is a tribute to the depth & high stakes of free speech and creative expression involved in our daily use of media.
+Teaming up with Internet Archive, data artist Greg Niemeyer, mathematician Roger Antonsen and VR studio MEDIUM Labs, composer/multimedia artist Paul D. Miller aka DJ Spooky has created a multimedia journey exploring the network evolution.

-QUANTOPIA, defined as the utopia of quantification —the dream that we can count, measure, and weigh everything and reach a perfect understanding of the world despite its paradoxes— brings new, fresh perspectives on the 50-year evolution of information technology.
-DJ Spooky creates live loops and layers of sound, enveloped by data visualization, live strings and youth choir singing lines from the Universal Declaration of Human Rights.
-The hour-long experience illuminates ever-present issues of inclusion and exclusion, echo chambers and small-world phenomena,
+QUANTOPIA, defined as the utopia of quantification—the dream that we can count, measure, and weigh everything and reach a perfect understanding of the world despite its paradoxes—brings a fresh perspective to the 50-year evolution of information technology.
+DJ Spooky creates live loops and layers of sound, immersed in data visualization, live strings and youth choir singing lines from the Universal Declaration of Human Rights.
+The hour-long experience illuminates ever-present issues of inclusion and exclusion, echo chambers and small-world phenomena.

 Commissioned by Internet Archive; a Hewlett 50 Arts Commission funded by the William and Flora Hewlett Foundation.
 Produced by Sozo Artists with additional support from Sozo Impact, Inc.

 QUANTOPIA - The VR Experience